rgolovnya/MarketingDataAnalysis/README.md

 The smallest datasets are provided to test more computationally demanding machine learning algorithms (e.g., SVM).

 ## Goal
-The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).
+Predicting the potential customers,  if the customer will subscribe (yes/no) a term deposit (variable y) (classification)